-This chapter of the SFCR contains information on the system of governance of NN Leven in addition to governance information included in the 2017 Annual Report of NN Leven.
-The additional information includes relevant committees within the Management Board (hereafter 'MB'), a description of the main roles and responsibilities of key functions and NN Leven's approach to the 'fit and proper' requirements and to the Own Risk and Solvency Assessment.
+This chapter of the SFCR contains information on the system of the governance of NN Leven in addition to governance information included in the 2018 Annual Report of NN Leven.
+The additional information includes relevant committees of the Management Board (hereafter 'MB'), a description of the main roles and responsibilities of the key functions and NN Leven's approach to the 'fit and proper' requirements and Own Risk and Solvency Assessment.